sccn/roiconnect/README.md

 [~,condsMat] = std_readdata(STUDY, ALLEEG, 'customread', 'std_readeegfield', 'customparams', {{ 'roi', 'MIM' }}, 'ndim', 4, 'singletrials', 'on’);
 ```

-Then proceed to use the  compute statistics and plot as above (in this case condsMat = { cond1 cond2 }).
+Then, proceed to use the  compute statistics and plot as above (in this case *condsMat = { cond1 cond2 }*).
 For more information on how to create a STUDY and STUDY design, refer to the [EEGLAB documentation](https://eeglab.org/tutorials/10_Group_analysis/study_creation.html).

 # References
 <a id="1">[1]</a>